What is West Nile virus?

 Will the public be notified in advance about spraying activities?

-Residents can learn about adulticiding schedules in advance through public service announcements, the media, the City's website (nyc.gov/health/wnv), or by calling 311, the City's Information Line.
+Residents can learn about adulticiding schedules in advance through public service announcements, the media, the City's website (nyc.gov/health/wnv, spray schedule at http://www.nyc.gov/html/doh/html/wnv/wnvspray.shtml), or by calling 311, the City's Information Line.
 DOHMH will provide notification at least 24 hours prior to a spray event.

-In the amounts used, risks to people and pets are relatively low.
-However, some people may be more sensitive to pesticides and may want to reduce their chance of exposure by following the suggestions below.
-Anyone experiencing adverse reactions to pesticides should seek medical care or call 311 or the NYC Poison Control Center at (212) POISONS (764-7667).
+In the amounts of pesticides used, following guidelines set by the EPA and the NYSDEC, health risks to people and pets are relatively low.
+However, some people may be more sensitive to pesticides and may experience short-term eye or throat irritation or a rash.
+To reduce your chance of exposure, follow the suggestions below.
+Anyone experiencing adverse reactions to pesticides should seek medical care or call 311 or the NYC Poison Control Center at (212) POISONS (764-7667) or 1-800-222-1222.

 If the City sprays pesticides in an area where I am, what should I do during the spraying?

-If pesticide spraying occurs, DOH recommends that all individuals take the following precautions to avoid direct exposure to pesticides and reduce the risk of reactions:
+If pesticide spraying occurs, DOHMH recommends that all individuals take the following precautions to avoid direct exposure to pesticides and reduce the risk of reactions:

 - Whenever possible, stay indoors during spraying.